kaochenlong/eddie-vim/README.md

-My own Vim configurations and modules which I used. and <a href="http://blog.eddie.com.tw/2012/03/06/my-vimrc/" target="_blank">Here</a> is my current screenshot of vim.
+My own Vim configurations and plugins which I used. <a href="http://blog.eddie.com.tw/2012/03/06/my-vimrc/" target="_blank">Here</a> is my current screenshot of vim.

 Primary Vim relative settings are in `plugin/settings/Vimrc.vim` file, and isolate other plugins' settings in `plugin/settings` directory.